The Ongoing Italian Unification Struggle

 The EU had already felt the shocks of other populist reactions before the Italian election.
 These included the pro-Brexit vote in the United Kingdom, the rapid rise of the right-wing Alternative for Germany (AfD) in Germany, and the upending of Greek politics by the left-wing SYRIZA and far-right Golden Dawn.
 There have been issues both related to the EU and separate from it fueling this populist rise in Europe.
 Prominent among them are immigration and the migrant crisis.
 It is no accident that the bulk of populist actors hold immigration and national security concerns as central to their platforms.
 Terrorism and the negative behavior of the mainly Muslim migrants across Europe have made immigration the first or second most important electoral issue in most European countries.

 However, beyond these common issues relevant throughout Europe are the particularities of Italy itself.
 There have been long-term historical problems in Italy that are important to consider and are unrelated to the EU and immigration.
 The current geo-political iteration of Italy as a nation-state has only been true since 1871, which, in Western Europe, makes Italy the same age as Germany and older than only Iceland and Ireland.
-The struggle to consolidate the various dominions of Italy and enact proper national political integration, thus, has been an ongoing problem throughout Italian history and one that continues to this day.
+The struggle to consolidate the various dominions of Italy and enact proper national political integration, thus, have been ongoing problems throughout Italian history and continue to this day.
 The 2018 elections are just the latest stage in this struggle, inflected by contemporary European issues but also a continuation of persistent Italian problems.

 In Napoleon’s Wake